-While Miami boasts some of the most high-end, prestigious fairs and festivals in the country, not everything has to cost a fortune.
-In fact, there are numerous wallet-friendly events throughout the year, many of which truly reflect the spirit and essence of Miami.
+While Miami boasts some of the most high-end, prestigious fairs and festivals in the country, not everything has a high price tag.
+In fact, there are numerous wallet-friendly events throughout the year, many of which truly reflect the spirit and essence of the Magic City.
 Whether it’s a salsa-infused street party or an artsy experience in Wynwood, you can explore Miami’s scene without spending a dime.

-Many locals and tourists don’t realize that South Beach has the largest concentration of Art Deco buildings in the world.
-And unless you are a history buff, you may not know that there was a huge struggle to preserve many of these architectural gems from developers’ wrecking balls.
-While that is all in the past—South Beach’s buildings are now protected from being razed—there is still a lively weekend dedicated to all things Art Deco.
-Taking over a good portion of Ocean Drive, this 36-year-old outdoor festival celebrates the architecture, jewelry and culture of the Art Deco era.
+As home to the largest concentration of Art Deco architecture in the world, South Beach is the perfect backdrop for Art Deco Weekend.
+Taking over a good portion of Ocean Drive, this annual outdoor festival celebrates the architecture, jewelry and culture of the Art Deco era.
 Held over President’s Day Weekend every year, there is always a unique theme with corresponding lectures, movies, walking tours, musical acts and parties.
-Even if you aren’t knowledgeable about pastel buildings and terrazzo flooring, it’s still awesome to stroll down Ocean Drive, which is cut off to vehicular traffic for the event, and gawk at the booths, colorfully-dressed passersby and period cars.
-While awareness is the goal, there are many ancillary booths and exhibits that are only tangentially related to Art Deco.
-After all, they didn’t have arepas and elephant ears in the ‘30s.
+Even if you aren’t knowledgeable about pastel buildings and terrazzo flooring, it’s still fun to stroll down Ocean Drive and take in the booths, colorfully dressed passersby and period cars.
+You’ll also find street food, vintage clothing and knick-knacks at the booths at this fair.

-What better way to celebrate Independence Day than on South Beach, where the party never stops?
+What better way to celebrate Independence Day than on South Beach, where the party never stops.
 Each year, the City of Miami Beach throws an extravaganza to honor the Fourth of July with live music, fireworks and the best view in town.
-Throughout the day, revelers gather near 8th and Ocean Drive with coolers, food, blankets, beach chairs and umbrellas.
-While the celebration is officially underway by late afternoon, it’s best to get here early and stake out a spot on the sand.
+Throughout the day, revelers gather near Eighth Street and Ocean Drive with coolers, food, blankets, beach chairs and umbrellas, taking dips in the ocean to stay cool.
+While the celebration is officially underway by late afternoon, it’s best to get there early and stake out a spot on the sand.
 The fireworks display starts promptly at 9 p.m. each year, with pyrotechnics that light up all of South Beach.
-This family-friendly event features local jazz bands jamming on the beach.
-It’s a laidback affair and dipping in the ocean is the best way to stay cool all day.
-Don’t forget sunscreen, water and sandwiches.
+This family friendly event features local jazz bands to create the perfect soundtrack to the show in the sky.

-This quirky annual event really showcases what Miami is about—from politics to Old Florida flavor.
-Each year since 1982, the King Mango Strut takes over Coconut Grove in a wacky homage to our melting pot of a city with an anything-goes parade.
-The unusual spectacle began as an alternative to the Orange Bowl parade, which used to call Miami home.
-There seemed to be a need for a greater expression of Miami’s homegrown talent, and the King Mango Strut has flourished each year with a rowdy promenade through the streets of Coconut Grove.
+From politics to Old Florida flavor, this event showcases what Miami is all about.
+Since 1982, the King Mango Strut has taken over Coconut Grove in a wacky homage to our city’s melting pot with an anything-goes parade.
+The unusual spectacle began as an alternative to the Orange Bowl parade, which formerly called Miami home.
+Today, the parade highlights homegrown talent with a rowdy promenade through the streets of Coconut Grove.
 Not only is it free to watch, but entering the parade is gratis, too.
 Expect people in elaborate or comical costumes, often poking fun of our local politicians and scandals.
-The Strut bows the last Sunday in December and is a cheerful jumble of colors, music, humor and irreverence.
-In other words, Miami at its most honest.
+The Strut takes place the last Sunday in December and is a cheerful jumble of colors, music, humor and irreverence done as only Miami can.